 Since the 1970s, the Borough of Avalon has used the Graven’s Island Confined Disposal Facility (CDF) to dispose of material dredged from channels, harbors, and boat slips in the back bays.

 After considering various methods of removal, we recommended the construction of a haul road from Avalon Boulevard to the CDF.
-We completed the design and prepared plans and specifications for constructing a “floating” road to the CDF, excavating and removing the existing dredged materials, and hauling the materials to a processing facility.
+We completed the design and prepared plans and specifications for constructing a “floating” road to the CDF, excavating and removing the dredged materials and hauling the materials to a processing facility.

 The haul road alignment and cross section were designed to reduce environmental disturbance.
 About 144,000 cubic yards (110,000 cubic meters) of material, traditionally considered “spoils,” was sent to a materials processing facility for blending and beneficial reuse.

 Avalon’s decision to empty and reuse its confined disposal facility minimized environmental impact and made the site available to Middle Township and the New Jersey Department of Transportation for their own dredging projects.
 The township and NJDOT contributed $1.5 million to the cost of emptying the CDF.